FLHS PATRIOT BATTALION JROTC

 The ability to influence subordinates in order to accomplish a mission.

 • What are the three leadership styles?
+Explain each.

 • What are the seven-army values?